 From 2018-2020, Ashley co-directed “Building Global Perspectives in the Humanities” with Dr. Gretchen Busl, funded by a Humanities Initiatives at Hispanic-Serving Institutions grant from the National Endowment for the Humanities.
 More recently, Ashley has focused her research and advocacy on improving conditions for women in academia, especially academic mothers.
 After completing the OpEd Project’s “Write to Change the World” and “Accelerating Ideas” workshops, she published on the need for state-funded paid parental leave; and she has co-authored an essay with Jackie Hoermann-Elliott in The ADVANCE Journal.
 A strong advocate for local arts and culture, she is also board secretary for Real Waves Radio, Inc., a Denton-area non-profit that runs KUZU 92.9, a low-power FM station.

-Dr. Agatha Beins (firstname.lastname@example.org) is an associate professor in the Multicultural Women’s and Gender Studies program at Texas Woman’s University.
+Agatha Beins, PhD, (firstname.lastname@example.org) is Program Lead and an associate professor in the Multicultural Women’s and Gender Studies program at Texas Woman’s University.
 You can find her work on feminist print cultures and social movement activism in her book Liberation in Print: Feminist Periodicals and Social Movement Identity.
-She has also written about the politics of archiving, feminist pedagogy, institutionalizing women’s and gender studies, and the intersections of art and activism for publications such as Feminist Studies, American Periodicals, Transformations: The Journal of Inclusive Scholarship and Pedagogy, and the edited collection Rethinking Women’s and Gender Studies II.
+She has also written about the politics of archiving, feminist pedagogy, institutionalizing women’s and gender studies, and the intersections of art and activism for publications such as Feminist Studies American Periodicals, Transformations: The Journal of Inclusive Scholarship and Pedagogy, and the edited collection Rethinking Women’s and Gender Studies II.
 Turning toward the generative possibilities of art, her current project explores the material, discursive, affective, and imaginative infrastructures that creative activism and activists build in their social justice praxis.
 You can find glimpses of her own art in literary journals: Blackbird, The Fiddleback, and Thimble.
 This research and writing has been supported by grants and fellowships from institutions including the Sophia Smith Collection, the Sallie Bingham Center for Women’s History, the Schlesinger Library on the History of Women, Barnard College, and Tulane University.

 Her interests in social justice have also included working with the education and programming area of the Denton Black Film Festival and other community projects, including the first pay-what-you-can community cafe on the East Coast, community farms projects, an LGBTQ+ youth center, and the Lesbian Herstory Archives.
 As part of the 2014-15 TWU Public Voices Thought Leadership program, she published an op-ed about the trend of using police body cameras and the need for more bike- and pedestrian-friendly public spaces.
 She also edits the online open-access journal Films for the Feminist Classroom, which serves as a resource for educators who wish to integrate film and video in their courses.